emqx/emqx-operator/docs/en_US/getting-started/getting-started.md

 We use a [cert-manager](https://github.com/jetstack/cert-manager) for provisioning the certificates for the webhook server.
 You can follow [the cert-manager documentation](https://cert-manager.io/docs/installation/) to install it.

-### Installation
+### Install

-EMQX Operator provides helm and static yaml installation, we recommend using helm to install EMQX Operator
+EMQX Operator provides helm and static yaml install, we recommend using helm to install EMQX Operator

 #### Using helm